liLaur/Sono_Source/Documentation.md

 Sono

-° This bot is used to play a sound from YouTube when a specific user joins în a voice channel.
+° This bot plays a sound from YouTube when a specific user joins in a voice channel.
 ° Please do not use sounds wich are longer than 10 seconds because it won't play more than 10 seconds.

  Commands